friedger/eosprojectslondon/README.md

 # eosprojectslondon
 Overview about projects created during the EOS Hackathon in London on 22/23 September 2018

 All teams are encourage to create one file with information they want to provide to the general public.

+Click the button `New file` or this link: https://github.com/friedger/eosprojectslondon/new/master